molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 In-memory Representation of Molecular Structures
 ------------------------------------------------

 The *CDPL* models molecular structures as undirected graphs where atoms represent the graph nodes and bonds the edges.
-Concrete data structures for the in-memory representation of atoms, bonds and molecular graphs implement a hierarchy of interfaces that specify all necessary methods for common operations like atom/bond addition, removal, access, membership testing, counting, and so on.
+Concrete data structures for the in-memory representation of atoms, bonds and molecular graphs implement a hierarchy of interfaces (abstract classes) that specify all necessary methods for common operations like atom/bond addition, removal, access, membership testing, counting, and so on.

 The following table provides an overview of the most relevant interfaces and data structures provided by the *CDPL* for molecular data representation and processing: